nodejsafrica/workshoppers/Provisional HTML/README.md

 </html>
 ```
-- Horray!
-You just wrote your first Javascript and You are ready to learn more JS and learn more attributes.
+- Hooray!
+You just wrote your first JavaScript and You are ready to learn more JS and learn more attributes.

 [Introduction to JavaScript](https://github.com/NodeJSAfrica/workshoppers/tree/master/1.%20introduction_to_%20javascript)